rossabaker/abolish-ice-graphiti/README.md

 ./paint.sh
 ```

-### Speed vs. clarity
+### Mine is hard to read

-The script needs to generate many more commits than your busiest days to be legible. your other contributions to make a loud and clear statement.
+The script needs to generate many more commits than your busiest days to make a loud and clear statement.
 The `$I` variable determines the number of commits.
-The larger the number, the slower it runs.
-The smaller the number, the more dark green you may see.
+If your graph does not turn a crisp, dark green "ABOLISH ICE,"" try increasing `$I`.

 ## Credit